This post has partner links that I may receive compensation for at no cost to you. Thank you for supporting my site!

 The first room was the Hall of Lost Steps.
 I also enjoyed the armory.
 The banqueting hall was especially impressive.
 Be sure to look up at the amazing ceiling.

 The chapel & noble hall were cool too.
-Inside the St. Michael’s Room was this cool cabinet/desk, which I immediately wanted.
+Inside the St. Michael’s Room was this intricate cabinet/desk, which I immediately wanted.

 I enjoyed the castle more & spent more time there since I like castles more than palaces, but they are both worth a large chunk of your time in Guimarães.